-An exclusive interview with Rob Zombie, originally published on the Empire website in March, 2013 to tie in with the release of his film The Lords of Salem and album Venomous Rat Regeneration Vendor (no, really, that’s what it’s called).
+An exclusive interview with Rob Zombie, originally published on the Empire website in March 2013 to tie in with the simultaneous releases of his film The Lords of Salem and album Venomous Rat Regeneration Vendor (no, really, that’s what it’s called).
+Wiped during the 2015 Empire site migration so I’m claiming it back.
 I’d spoken to Rob in 2011 just before he started shooting Lords, so it was great to catch him again on the other side.

 Rock star Rob Zombie first dipped a grungy toe in the brackish waters of horror cinema with his House of 1000 Corpses back in 2003.
 Since then he’s been irresponsible for Corpses follow-up The Devil’s Rejects, and the Halloween remake and its controversial sequel, while simultaneously keeping his musical horrorshow on the road.
 His films, shall we say, have not been beloved by the critics, but with a colossal and loyal fanbase (2.5m Facebook followers at last count) that has not caused him undue concern; Halloween’s $31m opening has held the Labor Day weekend box office record since 2007.
 His latest opus, The Lords of Salem, is almost upon us, and its early festival life has garnered – Shock! – some quite enthusiastic word-of-mouth.
 You’d think he’d be delighted, but the modest Mr Zombie tells Empire, “I don’t believe the bad stuff or the good stuff…”

 We spoke about Lords of Salem in February 2011 before you started shooting.
 Now we’re on the other side, have you ended up with the film you had in your head two years ago?